 On a quest to create the ultimate undie, Thunderpants promise their wearers no wedgies and no visible panty lines.
 Born in New Zealand, Thunderpants was launched in Portland, Oregon by former customer and shop owner Celeste in 2016.
 Their cute designs are made using Global Organic Textile Standard certified cotton, inks and dyes – with patterns like cowgirls, lucky fish and zoo animals!

-Naja employs single mothers and female heads of households in their garment factory where they are paid above market wages with healthcare benefits.
+Naja employs single mothers and female heads of households in their garment factory.
+Workers are paid above market wages with healthcare benefits.
 They’re also provided with child education stipends including school supplies, uniforms and all school meals.
 Naja also has an eco-friendly collection that uses synthetic fibres made from recycled plastic bottles.

 Boody basics are made from 80% organic bamboo yarn, which is stretchy and soft.
 Boody creates their garments with very little waste.
 They’re also Worldwide Responsible Accredited Production certified, which is an independent non-profit team of global social compliance experts dedicated to promoting safe, lawful, humane and ethical manufacturing around the world.